ingridscience

 Procedure

-Students scrape cheek cells from the inside of their cheeks with a toothpick, then wriggle them off in the drop on the glass slide.
+Students scrape cheek cells from the inside of their cheeks using a toothpick, then spin the toothpick in the drop on the glass slide to shake them into the methylene blue.

 Look at the cheek cells under low power to start to find the cells.